 Though the domination of the NHL draft was not there as has been historically, the OHL continue to develop some of the worlds greatest players.

 The USHL and OHL are clearly the world leaders in NHL player development at this time.
 While our rankings have in the past and will likely today cause much debate, the one thing that can not be argued, is that these leagues represent the best of the best.
 We expect the back and forth battle in annual rankings to continue.

 It is also worth mentioning that several scouts wanted to include or wrote in votes for Europe as well.
 The success of the European development path was clear at the NHL draft this year.

 2. The Western Hockey League.

-Scouts were quick to note that the WHL produces some top end talent.
-Of note were the comments on how the WHL has improved it offensive player development when the league has been known for defensive player development.
-The WHL was also noted for its players who later go on to play Canadian University and how well the league has done in encouraging players to do so.
+Scouts noted that the WHL continues to produce some top end talent.
+The comments on how the WHL has improved it offensive player development when the league has been known for defensive player development.

 3. The Quebec Major Junior League.